 SummaryStudents use their senses to describe what the weather is doing and predict what it might do next.
-After gaining a basic understanding of weather patterns, students act as state park engineers and design/build "backyard weather stations" to gather data to make actual weather forecasts.
+After gaining a basic understanding of weather patterns, students act as state park engineers and design/build backyard weather stations to gather data and make weather forecasts.

 Who cares about the weather?
 A lot of people do, including engineers!
 Engineers have designed modern weather forecasting equipment, including weather balloons, satellites, Doppler radar, and computer simulation programs to help meteorologists make accurate weather forecasts.
-Engineers have also designed the "automatic weather station" (AWS), which is used to collect weather data automatically in remote areas, such as the faraway mountains or the icy Antarctica.
-Often, mechanical engineers design and build the high-tech equipment that is used for weather forecasting.
-They also test the equipment to make sure that it is safe to use and can withstand severe atmospheric conditions.
-Electrical engineers also work with weather forecasting equipment in their design of the electronics and circuitry for the equipment to measure and relay weather data accurately.
+Engineers have also designed the automatic weather station (AWS), which collects weather data automatically in remote areas such as the mountains or Antarctica.
+Engineers design and build the high-tech equipment that is used for weather forecasting.
+They test the equipment to make sure that it is safe to use and can withstand severe atmospheric conditions.
+Other engineers contribute to weather forecasting equipment by designing the electronics, circuitry and software so the equipment can sense, measure and relay weather data accurately.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),